meysamzandy/sekkeh-laravel-payment-microservice/README.md

 ## Sekkeh Installation Tips
-Sekeh is a payment microservice for filmgardi.com
+sekkeh is a payment microservice for filmgardi.com

 ### Requirements installation